lancechincodes/devmo-front-end/README.md

 ![Mocha.js](https://img.shields.io/badge/mocha.js-323330?style=for-the-badge&logo=mocha&logoColor=Brown)
 ![Chai.js](https://img.shields.io/badge/chai.js-323330?style=for-the-badge&logo=chai&logoColor=red)

-## Installation Instructions and Contribution Guidelines 📲
-To view this project locally:
-1. Fork and clone this repository
-2. Change into the new directory and create a development branch
-3. Add and commit suggested edits
-4. Push edits to the remote
-5. Submit a pull request for me to view

 ## User Stories 🗣
 As a developer, I want to...
 - Showcase my projects in a beautiful UI